Movin’ and Groovin’ for Wellness

 MEASURING THE IMPACT

-At the start of each session, students are first introduced to the programme before being divided into two groups - half with the drumming facilitator, and half with the dance facilitator, after which the groups switch.
+At the start of each MGW session, students are first introduced to the programme before being divided into two groups - half with the drumming facilitator, and half with the dance facilitator, after which the groups switch.
 At the end, both groups come together for a combined drumming and dancing “jam session” together with student musicians from the Yong Siew Toh Conservatory of Music (YST).

 The mood and expression started out light and calm, and as the students beat their drums in sync, the musicians caught on and started breaking out into livelier grooves of Latin music.
 Before leaving, the students completed an anonymous questionnaire about their experiences, impact on their mood, sense of social bonding, what they liked most and least about the programme, and suggestions to further improve the programme.